mikeizbicki/ucr-cs100/tutorials/shell-scripts/README.md

 1
 ```

-We can see that only first command is successful and it returns zero(0).
+We can see that only the first command is successful and it returns zero(0).

 ###read

-The read statement can get input from keyboard and store to variable, the following is an example script:
+The read statement can get input from the keyboard and stored to variable, the following is an example script:

 ```
 #!/bin/bash